geko1981/FakeItEasy/What-can-be-faked.md

 * virtual,
 * abstract, or
-* defined on an interface
+* an interface method when an interface is being faked

 Note that this means that static members, including extension methods, **cannot** be overridden.